 Such ownership should be acquired within five years of the April 1 next following such person's hire or promotion date.
 Each covered officer is required to retain ownership of 50% of all net after-tax shares granted by Dollar General until the covered officer reaches the target.
-Administrative details pertaining to these matters shall be as established by the Compensation and Human Capital Management Committee.
+Administrative details pertaining to these matters shall be as established by the Compensation Committee.

 - (e) CEO Certification of NYSE Listing Standards.
 The CEO must annually certify to the NYSE that he is not aware of any violation by the Company of NYSE corporate governance listing standards, qualifying the certification to the extent necessary.
 In addition, the CEO must promptly notify the NYSE in writing after any of our executive officers becomes aware of non-compliance with any applicable provision of the NYSE corporate governance listing standards.
 The Company's Legal Department will provide assistance to the CEO in providing such notice. - (f) Pre-Approvals for For-Profit Board Memberships.
 All directors, the CEO and any other Section 16 officer must receive pre-approval from the Board committee charged with governance responsibilities, and other officers shall obtain CEO approval, prior to accepting a new directorship with another for-profit company.
 These pre-approval requirements apply even if a director is within the limits of public company board service set forth below. - (g) Limits on Public Company Board Service.
-If a director serves as a public company executive officer, the director should serve on no more than two (total) public company boards, including the Company's Board.
-Other Dollar General directors may not serve on more than four (total) public company boards, including the Company's Board. - (h) Limit on Public Company Audit Committee Service.
-No member of our Audit Committee may serve on more than three (total) public company audit committees, including our Audit Committee. - (i) Notice of Director Resignation, Retirement or Refusal to Stand for Re-Election.
+The CEO may not serve on more than one public company board (in addition to the Company's Board).
+Other Dollar General directors may not serve on more than three public company boards (in addition to the Company's Board). - (h) Limit on Public Company Audit Committee Service.
+No member of our Audit Committee may serve on more than two public company audit committees (in addition to our Audit Committee). - (i) Notice of Director Resignation, Retirement or Refusal to Stand for Re-Election.
 Any director who intends to resign or retire from, or refuse to stand for re-election for, the Board for any reason should promptly communicate his or her intention in writing to the General Counsel of the Company to ensure timely public disclosure.